cqdung209/prompts/README.md

 ### Naming Conventions

-- Use lowercase with hyphens: `debug-sp.chatmode.md`
+- Use lowercase with hyphens: `debug-sp.agent.md`
-- Be descriptive: `sql-performance-analyzer.chatmode.md`
+- Be descriptive: `sql-performance-analyzer.agent.md`
-- Include domain: `frontend-code-reviewer.chatmode.md`
+- Include domain: `frontend-code-reviewer.agent.md`

 ### Version Control

-- Keep chat modes in version control for team sharing
+- Keep custom agents in version control for team sharing
 - Document changes in commit messages
-- Consider branching for experimental modes
+- Consider branching for experimental agents

 ## Usage Examples

-### Activating Chat Modes
+### Activating Custom Agents

 1. Open Copilot Chat panel (`Ctrl + Shift + I`)
-2. Click the mode selector (usually shows "General")
+2. Click the agent selector (usually shows "General")
-3. Select your custom mode from the dropdown
+3. Select your custom agent from the dropdown
 4. Start chatting with your specialized assistant

 ### Sample Interactions

-**With Debug SP Mode**:
+**With Debug SP Agent**:
 ```
 @copilot /debug-sp dbo.GetCustomerOrders
 ```

-**General Chat with Mode Active**:
+**General Chat with Agent Active**:
 ```
 Can you analyze this stored procedure for performance issues?
 [paste your SQL code]